Jane-VT-Dev/CGT-Limbs_and_Cheese/README.md

 ====================================================================================================================================================
 THIS MOD IS FREE TO USE IN OTHER MODS/MODPACKS TO USE ONLY CREDIT & LINK TO THIS GITHUB OR MOD DOWNLOAD CHANNELS (CURSE FORGE &|| MODRINTH) NECESARY
 ====================================================================================================================================================
+this mod needs Farmer's Delight and Alex's Mobs to work fully!